Register for Annual Tax on Enveloped Dwellings (ATED) service to submit your returns online.

-To complete a chargeable return for ATED, you’ll also need the property’s:
+To complete a chargeable return for ATED through the online service, you’ll also need the property’s:

 - title number

-You can register your overseas clients if they don’t have an HM Revenue and Customs (HMRC) UTR and the client has completed an ATED1.
+You can register your overseas clients who don’t have an HMRC UTR if they’ve completed an ATED1.

 You can register for the online service or appoint an agent to do it for you.

-If you want to appoint an agent you’ll need to complete ATED1 which allows your agent to complete your registration.
+If you want to appoint an agent, you’ll need to complete form ATED1 which allows your agent to complete your registration.

-The service will save your chargeable return as a draft for 28 days.
-Once you submit the return, you’ll get an instant payment reference number.
+The service will save your return as a draft for 28 days.
+When you submit the return, you’ll get an instant payment reference number.

-This is known as a relief declaration return.
-You can submit one using the new online service.
+This is known as a Relief Declaration Return.
+You can submit one using the ATED online service.

-You don’t need to enter any property details, or valuation, for a relief return.
+You don’t need to enter any property details, or valuation, for a Relief Declaration Return.
 You can find more information in the Annual Tax on Enveloped Dwellings: Returns Notice.

-You can have one type of relief claim or return to cover multiple properties that are all eligible for the same relief.
-The service will save your relief return as a draft for 28 days.
+You can make one type of relief claim or return to cover multiple properties if they’re all eligible for the same relief.
+The service will save your Relief Declaration Return as a draft for 28 days.

-This is a beta registration service and you must have a valid Government Gateway User ID and password before using the ATED online service.
+You need a Government Gateway User ID and password to use the ATED online service.

 ATED doesn’t currently appear on the list of Government Gateway services.
-Once you have your User ID and password please return to the ATED online service.
+When you have your User ID and password, return to the ATED online service.